What is Motivational Interviewing Therapy?

-With that said, New Jersey addiction treatment is generally a long-term commitment, and while some people find success with it right away, others are left struggling – even after they complete the treatment program.
+With that said, New Jersey addiction treatment is generally a long-term commitment.
+While some people succeed immediately, others are left struggling – even after completing the treatment program.
 For those that need additional assistance, alternative treatment options are available.

 What are Alternative Addiction Treatment Programs?

 A good and popular example of alternative or complementary treatment for addiction would be the use of supplements – vitamins, minerals, herbs, probiotics, and other natural ingredients.
-Supplement formulas ensure the individual is receiving the necessary nutrition on a daily basis.
+Supplement formulas ensure the individual is receiving the necessary nutrition daily.

-Other forms of complementary and alternative medicine techniques include yoga, meditation, massage therapy, art therapy, acupuncture, deep breathing, adventure therapy, progressive muscle relaxation (PMR), hypnotherapy, movement therapy, and traditional Ayurvedic medicine.
+Other complementary and alternative medicine techniques include yoga, meditation, massage therapy, art therapy, acupuncture, deep breathing, adventure therapy, progressive muscle relaxation (PMR), hypnotherapy, movement therapy, and traditional Ayurvedic medicine.

 What is Motivational Interviewing Therapy?